Global weak solutions in nonlinear 3D thermoelasticity: Introduction and main result

 holds for all $\phi \in C_0^\infty([0,T)\times \Omega)$, where $\boldsymbol\sigma \in \mathcal{M}^+([0,T]\times \overline{\Omega})$ satisfies

 \item The energy inequality

 holds for all $t\in (0,T]$. \end{itemize} \end{mydef}

 \begin{rem} (1) In this definition, the internal energy equation $\eqref{system0}_2$ is replaced with the entropy equation $\eqref{ent:eq1}$.
 Let us point out the key ideas behind this.
 First, the nonlinearity $- \mu \theta \nabla\cdot \mathbf{u}_t$ in $\eqref{system0}_2$ is not expected to be even integrable for weak solutions, and the compactness for such a term seems unreachable even in 1D (see \cite{CGM}).
 The entropy equation provides us with some additional information, in particular the total dissipation identity (inequality) $\eqref{total:dissipation:balance:lin}$, which gives us the estimates of $\ln\theta$ and $\nabla \ln \theta$ and thus ensures the positivity of $\theta$.
 It also plays a crucial role in the proof of weak-strong uniqueness.
 Finally, the measure $\boldsymbol\sigma$ appears since the nonlinear term $|\nabla \ln \theta|^2$ is only bounded $L_{t,x}^1$ and therefore we cannot rule out concentrations which would give rise to a defect measure. \\ (2) In the above definition, the unknown functions are the displacement $\mathbf{u}$ and the thermal entropy $\tau=\ln\theta$.
 However, this identity, due to lack of uniform integrability of $\theta$, might not hold on a set of measure zero, which is an issue since $\theta$ is only a measure.
 Whether or not this integrability can be obtained is an interesting and important problem.\\ (3) Such a concept of a weak solution was inspired by the work of Feireisl and Novotny \cite{FN}, where heat-conducting compressible fluids governed by the full Navier-Stokes-Fourier system are studied.
-However, the idea of weak solutions with defect measures dates back to work of DiPerna and Lions \cite{DL} and Alexandre and Villani \cite{AV}, where the concept of weak solutions with defect measure was studied in the context of the Boltzmann equation. \end{rem}
+However, the idea of weak solutions with defect measures dates back to work of DiPerna and Lions \cite{DL} and Alexandre and Villani \cite{AV}, where the concept of weak solutions with defect measure was studied in the context of the Boltzmann equation. \\ (4) The concept of weak thermodynamical laws, presented in the form of inequalities rather than equalities, is widely discussed in mathematical literature \cite{FN}.
+Interested readers are also referred to \cite[Section 4]{serrin96}, where the implications of assuming inequalities in the first laws are explored.
+It is demonstrated that these inequalities imply the Clausius-Duhem inequality and an energy balance equation.
+In the author's words, this approach ``in many ways implies equivalent or only modestly different results''. \end{rem}

 The main result for this model concerns global-in-time existence of solutions to (\ref{system0}) in the sense of the above definition.
 Moreover, we show that solutions satisfying the above definition are consistent, i.e. if a weak solution satisfies certain additional regularity property, then it solves (\ref{system0}) pointwise.
 Next, we show that in case a classical solution starting from initial data $(\theta_0, \mathbf{u}_0, \mathbf{v}_0)$ exists, then our weak solution and classical solution coincide.
 To be more precise, the following theorem holds.